Miki, Kagawa

 Miki (三木町, Miki-chō) is a town located in Kagawa Prefecture, Japan.
 As of 1 September 2022, the town had an estimated population of 26,449 in 10,963 households and a population density of 270 persons per km^{2}.
 The total area of the town is 75.78 sqkm.

 Geography

-Miki is located in eastern Kagawa Prefecture on ten island of Shikoku.
+Miki is located in eastern Kagawa Prefecture on the island of Shikoku.
 The town area is long from north to south, and consists of hilly areas in the north, plains in the center, and mountainous areas in the south.
 It borders the prefectural capital, Takamatsu City, to the north, west, and southwest, Sanuki City to the east, and Mima City, Tokushima Prefecture to the southeast.
 From the northern part to the central and southern part, it is the basin of the Shinkawa River system, which originates from Mt.
 Kosen.